jsebastianbarretoj99/jsebastianbarretoj99/README.md

 # Ing.
 Juan Sebastian Barreto Jimenez

 ## Profile
-System Engineer and Electronic Engineer with 1 Year of Experience specializing in Kotlin Multiplatform app development, financial Android applications, and embedded systems.
+System Engineer and Electronic Engineer with two years of Experience specializing in Kotlin Multiplatform app development and Android applications.
 Led a team in creating a cutting-edge mobile app for IOS and Android, managed projects in Django Python, implemented GraphQL, and leveraged MongoDB.
-Contributed to the development of afinancial Android application, engaged in ongoing maintenance, and operated within a Scrum framework.
-Led architecture co-design for HW and SW on FPGA DE1-SOC with an embedded ARM Cortex A9, published work on the implementation of a deep learning library in C for resource-constrained embedded platforms.
-Additionally, worked on side projects including a mental health support app, a smart shelf system, and a residential complex application.
+Contributed to the development of a financial Android application, engaged in ongoing maintenance, and operated within a Scrum framework.
+Additionally, worked on side projects including a mental health support Android app at the University.

 ## Gitlab
 [jsebastianbarretoj99](https://gitlab.com/jsebastianbarretoj99)